Search

 Data source; http://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/histretSP.html

-This dismal stock market performance from 2000 to 2010 is an ideal example of mean reversion.
+After the huge stock market runup in the late 1990’s, the early 2000’s is an ideal example of mean reversion.

 If you are seeking the answer to the question, ‘How will stock and bond markets perform in the future?’ it’s likely that you’ll find a range of responses from a variety of smart investment professionals.
 If reversion to the mean plays out, then you might expect a return to more moderate stock, bond and cash returns.